SAP-archive/helm-broker/docs/helm3/flux-vs-helm.md

 ### Helm Operator

-In order to use Helm Operator approach, we may need to provide the following dependencies to your cluster:
+In order to use the Helm Operator approach, we may need to provide the following dependencies to our cluster:

 - [Helm Operator](https://github.com/fluxcd/helm-operator/tree/v1.1.0/chart/helm-operator)
 - [HelmRelease CR](https://raw.githubusercontent.com/fluxcd/helm-operator/1.1.0/deploy/crds.yaml)
 - **Optional** [FluxCD](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator) along with [memcached](https://github.com/memcached/memcached)

->**NOTE:** When working with FluxCD use [FluxCTL](https://github.com/fluxcd/flux/releases/tag/1.19.0).
+>**NOTE:** When working with FluxCD, use [FluxCTL](https://github.com/fluxcd/flux/releases/tag/1.19.0).

-With this solution the Helm Broker would need to create a HelmRelease CR in the provisioning process.
+With this solution, the Helm Broker would need to create a HelmRelease CR in the provisioning process.
 It wouldn't need the Helm client anymore.

-In order to not download the same charts two times, first time by Helm Broker and second by Helm Operator, the Addons' downloading logic would need to be replaced by some other logic which could read only the `index.yaml` file and to create a proper response from its entries on the `/v2/catalog` endpoint.
+In order not to download the same charts two times, both by the Helm Broker and by the Helm Operator, the logic of downloading addons would need to be replaced by some other logic which could read only the `index.yaml` file and to create a proper response from its entries on the `/v2/catalog` endpoint.

 #### Flux

-The Helm Operator provides a lot of GitOps features, but most of them can be used only when FluxCD is configured and installed on the cluster.
+Helm Operator provides a lot of GitOps features, but most of them can be used only when FluxCD is configured and installed on the cluster.

-Using Flux you can automate the process of delivering the applications' latest changes after their docker images were build.
-For example the Helm Broker could mark the HelmRelease created within instance provisioning with the label:
+Using Flux, you can automate the process of delivering the applications' latest changes after their docker images are built.
+For example, the Helm Broker could mark the HelmRelease created within instance provisioning with such a label:
 ```
 fluxcd.io/automated: "true"
 ```